liferay/sennajs.com/src/pages/docs/fullyFunctional/screens.md

 ## How can you put Senna.HTMLScreen to work?

 We designed Senna to use `senna.HTMLScreen` as the default extension for all navigation so you can start using Senna without worrying about changing anything in your back end.
-But how do I start setting up my screens with `senna.HTMLScreen`?
-That's the thing, you already did!

 When you added `data-senna` and `data-senna-surface` to your document (see [Getting Started](/docs/intro/gettingStarted.html)), you told senna to route all the navigations through `senna.HTMLScreen`.